 - III.4.3.(a) When discussing an agenda item that requires Executive Board action, any Executive Board member may make a motion pertaining to that item at any time.
-This motion requires no second. - III.4.3.(a).(i) Immediately upon the motion being made, the Chair will ask if any of the Executive Board members have further comments or guestions about the matter. - III.4.3.(a).(ii) If there are co comments or questions, or if the total time of discussion on the item has exceeded ten minutes, the vote is taken immediately by hand. - III.4.3.(a).(iii) If one or more member has comments or questions, and the total time of discussion on the item has been less than ten minutes, discussion remains open until there are no more comments or a total time of ten minutes has elapsed.
+This motion requires no second. - III.4.3.(a).(i) Immediately upon the motion being made, the Chair will ask if any of the Executive Board members have further comments or questions about the matter. - III.4.3.(a).(ii) If there are no comments or questions, or if the total time of discussion on the item has exceeded ten minutes, the vote is taken immediately by hand. - III.4.3.(a).(iii) If one or more members has comments or questions, and the total time of discussion on the item has been less than ten minutes, discussion remains open until there are no more comments or a total time of ten minutes has elapsed.
 At that point, the Chair will call for the vote and it will be taken immediately by hand. - III.4.3.(b) Any Executive Board member may propose a motion unrelated to an agenda item, however to be considered, this motion requires a second. - III.4.3.(b).(i) Upon being moved and seconded, a period of discussion on the motion immediately opens. - III.4.3.(b).(ii) If there are no comments or questions, a vote is taken by hand. - III.4.3.(b).(iii) If there are comments or questions, discussion is kept open until there are no remaining comments or questions or until five minutes have elapsed.
-At that point, the Chair will call for the vote and it will be taken immediately by hand. - III.4.3.(c) A vote is carried if it garners a majority of the votes cast, provided at least half of the members present did not abstain from the vote.
+At that point, the Chair will call for the vote and it will be taken immediately by hand. - III.4.3.(c) A vote is carried if it garners a majority of the votes cast, provided at least half of the members present did not abstain from the vote. - III.4.3.(d) Once votes are complete Executive Board members must record their votes on the publicly available voting form for transparency and distribution purposes (with the exception of secret ballot voting).